GenR8ive/VizuLLM/CONTRIBUTING.md

   "name": "Your Component Name",
   "slug": "your-component-slug",
   "author": "your-username",
-  "description": "Brief description of what this component does", "schema": "visuals/your-component-slug/schema.ts", "componentPath": "visuals/your-component-slug/component.tsx" }
+  "description": "Brief description of what this component does" }
 ```